mstepanyak/software-certifications/README.md

 # software-certifications
-Certifications are very important, along with your experience (most) and degrees.
-Becoming certified in subjects related to software engineering means that I am serious about developing my skills in the IT field and am committed to lifelong learning.
+I beleive that certifications are important, along with experience.
+And becoming certified in subjects related to software engineering means that I am serious about developing my skills in the IT field and am committed to lifelong learning.
 Please find my software engineering certifications below.

 - TOGAF® 9 Foundation/Certified